Browsing Category

 Mexico City LGBTQ+ Travel Guide

-I’ve dreamed of visiting Mexico City since I was a kid and it blows my mind that I’ve waited so long to make a trip there.
-MXCD is the perfect weekend trip.
-From Austin it was a quick 90 minute flight and a 3 night trip won’t even make a dent in your wallet.
-It’s got tons of museums, art, and is the right mix of glamor and grit.
+Mexico City has always held a special allure to me, I’ve dreamed of visiting ever since I was a kid, seeing it as the backdrop of so many telenovelas I watched with my family.
+It seemed so glamorous and exciting.
+Lucky for me, CDMX is the perfect weekend trip.
+So close at a quick 90 minute flight from Austin and affordable, a 3 night trip won’t make too much of a dent in your wallet.
+From its bustling streets to its rich cultural tapestry, Mexico City is an exciting mix of glam and grit.
 Here’s everything you need to know to have a gay old time.

 Where to Stay

-Veguisima – This was the first restaurant we hit when we arrived in the city.
-We set out to explore and stumbled upon this tiny spot.
-I was halfway through my tostada before I realized everything we ordered was vegan.
+Veguisima – During one of my visits to the city, I stumbled upon this tiny spot and was pleasantly surprised.
+I was halfway through my tostada before I realized everything on the menu was vegan.

 Lalo – If you’ve done any research, Lalo is already on your list of restaurants.
 It’s super trendy and full of Americans.
 Their Instagram-worthy mural doesn’t hurt either.
 Expect a wait since most seating is at a long communal table or small bistro tables along the wall.